Hitting more homers than singles is the new MLB fad, and here's who could do it in 2017

 6

-Bellinger's not a great bet here, being so close and with singles obviously being a lot easier and more prevalent than homers.
-Happ may not end up having enough at-bats to qualify.
-Schimpf has been sent to the minors, so he's probably going to fall short of qualifying as well, depending upon how long he's down.
+Bellinger is not a great bet here, being so close and with singles obviously being a lot easier and more prevalent than homers.
+Happ might not end up having enough at-bats to qualify.
+Schimpf has been sent to the minors, so he's probably going to fall short of qualifying as well, depending on how long he's down.

 It also must be said that it's only the middle of June and we aren't even halfway through the season yet.
 One of the great things about baseball is that the long season tends to even things out.
 We've only seen two of baseball's greatest all-time sluggers achieve this thing for a reason.

 Still, Gallo appears to be a very good candidate to join Bonds and McGwire.
-Like Schimpf, he's very flyball-heavy with an all-or-nothing approach at home plate.
+Like Schimpf, he's fly-ball heavy with an all-or-nothing approach at home plate.

 In all, this doesn't really mean that much, other than that it's just a fun oddity.
 Consider it your nugget of the day.